 Method Appeals for Part D Prescription Drugs - Contact Information CALL 1-888-341-1507 Calls to this number are free.
-Representatives are available 7 days a week, 8 a.m. - 8 p.m.
-(Apr.
-1 - Sept.
-30, Mon. - Fri., 8 a.m. - 8 p.m.).
+Representatives are available 8:00 a.m. to 8:00 p.m., 7 days a week from October 1 to March 31 and Monday - Friday from April 1 to September 30.
 After hours and on holidays, please leave a message and a representative will return your call on the next business day.
 For urgent Part D appeals on weekends and holidays, call Customer Service and follow the prompts.
-Your call will be returned by the on-call Appeals & Grievances Specialist within 24 hours.
-TTY 711 Calls to this number are free.
-Representatives are available 7 days a week, 8 a.m. - 8 p.m.
-(Apr.
-1 - Sept.
-30, Mon. - Fri., 8 a.m. - 8 p.m.).
+Your call will be returned by the on-call Appeals & Grievances Specialist within 24 hours. ТТҮ 711 Calls to this number are free.
+Representatives are available 8:00 a.m. to 8:00 p.m., 7 days a week from October 1 to March 31 and Monday - Friday from April 1 to September 30.
 After hours and on holidays, please leave a message and a representative will return your call on the next business day.
-FAX 617-972-9516 WRITE CarePartners of Connecticut, Inc, Attn: Appeals & Grievances P.O.
-Box 9193, Watertown, MA 02471-9193 WEBSITE carepartnersct.com
+FAX 1-617-972-9516 WRITE CarePartners of Connecticut, Inc. Attn: Appeals & Grievances P.O.
+Box 9193 Watertown, MA 02471-9193 WEBSITE www.carepartnersct.com